HarlemSquirrel/eWorm/README.md

 # eWorm
-A book rating app on rails
+A book rating app on rails.

-# About
 This was created for a series of projects for the Full Stack Web Development track at [Learn Verified][learn-co].

 # Taking a Test Drive